AmIVoid/osuautodeafen/README.md

 Powered by the popular tool, [GosuMemory](https://github.com/l3lackShark/gosumemory/), osu!
 Auto Deafen gives users an easy-to-use system for auto deafening you on Discord whenever you're about to FC a map.

 # Installation Steps
-1. Download the [latest release](https://github.com/Nat3z/osuautodeafen/releases/latest) and unzip it.
+1. Download the [latest release](https://github.com/AmIVoid/osuautodeafen/releases/latest) and unzip it.
-1. Set your Discord Deafen keybind to ALT+What ever key you choose in config
+1. Set your Discord Deafen keybind to ALT+Keybind
 1. Launch osu!
 1. After osu! has fully loaded, launch "osuautodeafen.exe" and wait for it to start.
 1. Once osu!
 Auto Deafen closes, in "config.ini" set the "username" field to your username on osu!